 Set the Right Menu Prices

-It’s tempting to set menu prices based on what you think a customer will pay or what other coffee shops charge.
-But this is arbitrary.
-The price of your menu items needs to cover your cost of goods sold (COGS) and account for a profit margin.
+It’s tempting to set menu prices based on what you think customers will pay or what other coffee shops charge, but this approach can quickly derail profitability.
+Instead, your prices must cover your cost of goods sold (COGS) and include a healthy profit margin to sustain your business.

 Update the Menu Seasonally